Samiser/advent-of-code-2019/day3/README.md

 sequence of coordinates of the wire.
 This will make comparing the wire paths later a lot easier.

-We'll start by build a dictionary of instructions:
+We'll start by building a dictionary of instructions:

 ```python
 step = {'U':(0,1),